Jonathan2251/lbd/source/backendstructure.rst

     :end-before: //}

 The determineCalleeSaves() of Cpu0SEFrameLowering.cpp as above determine the spill registers.
-Once the spill registers are determined, the functions storeRegToStack(), loadRegFromStack() and eliminateFrameIndex() defined in last section will save/restore registers to/from stack slots.
+Once the spill registers are determined, the function eliminateFrameIndex() will save/restore registers to/from stack slots.

 Large stack